Getting a Degree in Finance as a Veteran or Military

 Jobs you can get with an Associate’s Degree in Finance

-- Financial Clerks, who keep and update financial records, and do administrative work, have an average salary of $40,540, according to BLS, as of 2019.
+- Financial Clerks keep and update financial records, and do administrative work.

-- Accounting Clerks, who are responsible for numerous tasks such as matching invoices to purchase orders or vouchers, maintaining accounting records, filing documents, and assisting with the processing of accounts payable and receivable, have an average salary of $41,230, according to BLS, as of 2019.
+- Accounting Clerks are responsible for numerous tasks such as matching invoices to purchase orders or vouchers, maintaining accounting records, filing documents, and assisting with the processing of accounts payable and receivable.

-- Information Clerks, who perform clerical duties, maintain records, collect data, and provide information to customers, have an average salary of $35,390, according to BLS, as of 2019.
+- Information Clerks perform clerical duties, maintain records, collect data, and provide information to customers.

 Bachelor’s Degree in Finance